 Last Update: 15th October 2020

-- Things to do there: Photography, Overseas Chinese History
+- Things to do there: Photography, History and Culture, Silk

-Several buses pass by the museum.
-Thus, there are several options.
+A few buses pass by the museum.
+Thus, there are a few options.

 - Rent a vehicle to the museum.
 This is the quickest and most direct option.

-- As at 15th October 2020, tourists can visit the museum for free.
+- Tourists can visit the museum for free.

 - Please keep quiet in the museum.